pfdubois/BridgeBidding/source/Lebensohl.rst

 * Three-Level Bids Are Game Forcing

   Responder bidding his suit at the three-level is game forcing.
-An opener interested in 3N at this point might make a :ref:`Western Cue <WesternCue> to ask for a stopper.
+An opener interested in 3N at this point might make a :ref:`Western Cue <Western_Cue>` to ask for a stopper.
   Note that the three-level bid might be a jump (1N - 2♥ - 3♠) but it isn't weak if playing Lebensohl.